HDL QAM Transmitter and Receiver

 The HDL QAM Tx subsystem generates a complex valued, 64-QAM modulated constellation.
 A floating point channel model, Channel, is used to add attenuation, channel noise, carrier frequency offset and fractional delay in order to demonstrate the operation of the receiver subsystem.
 The HDL QAM Rx subsystem implements a practical digital receiver to mitigate the channel impairments using coarse frequency recovery, timing recovery, frame synchronization and magnitude and phase recovery.
 The received data packets are then decoded and printed to the MATLAB® Command Window by the Text Message Decoding subsystem.

 The top-level structure of the QAM receiver model is shown in the following figure.
-The QAM Tx HDL and QAM Rx HDL subsystems have been optimized for HDL code generation.
+The QAM Tx HDL and QAM Rx HDL subsystems are optimized for HDL code generation.

 The detailed structure of the QAM Tx HDL subsystem can be seen in the figure below.